Long-time behavior of Ricci flow on some complex surfaces: Introduction

 If $X$ is smooth, i.e. if $M$ is already a canonical model, then the K\"ahler-Ricci flow on $M$, starting from any initial K\"ahler metric $g(0)$, has the property that $\lim_{t \rightarrow \infty} t^{-1} g(t) = g_{KE}$ smoothly \cite{Cao (1985)}.
 On the other hand, if $X$ is not smooth then the flow on $M$ is type-II \cite{Tosatti-Zhang (2015)}.
 Tian and Zhang showed that $\lim_{t \rightarrow \infty} t^{-1} \omega(t) = \omega_{KE}$ as a current, with smooth convergence on compact subsets of $M - \bigcup_i E_i$, where we identify the latter with the regular part of $X$ \cite{Tian-Zhang (2006)}.
 In particular, the geometry away from the $-2$ rational curves $\{E_i\}$ of $M$ is asymptotically linearly expanding in $t$.
 However, the asymptotic behavior of the K\"ahler-Ricci flow on all of $M$ is less clear.

-In this paper we consider the case when the singular points of $X$ all have isotropy group $\Z_2$.
-Equivalently, $\{E_i\}$ is a disjoint family.
+From this point on we restrict to the case where the exceptional curves $\{E_i\}$ are disjoint, i.e. when the singular points of $X$ all have isotropy group $\Z_2$.
 Then $M$ can be reconstructed from $X$ as follows.
 If $x$ is an orbifold point of $X$ then there is a neighborhood $U_x$ that is analytically equivalent to $B(0, \delta)/\Z_2$, the $\Z_2$-quotient of a ball in $\C^2$.
 On the other hand, there is a morphism $q : T^* \C P^1 \rightarrow \C^2/\Z_2$, a resolution of the singularity at the vertex of the cone.
 It can be seen as the $\Z_2$-quotient of the blowdown $O(-1) \rightarrow \C^2$, where we identify the blowup of $\C^2$ at the origin with the $O(-1)$ line bundle on $\C P^1$, and identify $T^* \C P^1$ with $O(-2)$.
 We can remove $U_x$ from $X$ and glue in $q^{-1}(B(0, \delta)/\Z_2)$.
 Then $M$ is the result of doing such an operation for each singular point of $X$.

 Under the K\"ahler-Ricci flow, the area of each curve $E_i$ is constant in time, since the adjunction formula implies that $\int_{E_i} c_1(K_M) = 0$.
 This is in contrast to the expanding behavior away from $\bigcup_i E_i$.
 Hence it is not so clear what the global model should be.
 To put it another way, there is a Ricci flat K\"ahler metric on $T^* \C P^1$, the Eguchi-Hanson metric.
 At spatial infinity, it is asymptotic to $\C^2/\Z_2$.
 One can construct a K\"ahler metric on $M$ by taking a large piece of the Eguchi-Hanson metric, scaling it down and gluing it onto $(X, g_{KE})$ to replace the singularities.
 While one can do this at a given time, if one lets it evolve under the K\"ahler-Ricci flow then the Eguchi-Hanson region wants to remain static, while $M$ wants to expand outside of $\bigcup_i E_i$.
 It isn't immediately clear how the evolution mediates between these two conflicting tendencies.